ismaildawoodjee/GreatEx/README.md

         staged before moving it to the public schema.
       - Same destination database but with schema `public`, where the final transformed data is located

+    **Note:** Before running any of the Python scripts, run the Airflow DAG at least once, so that all the data files and tables are moved to their respective locations.
+Only then will you be able to run the scripts and test the Datasource connections locally.

     Each Datasource has its own Python script in the `dags/scripts/python/` folder where batches of data can be sampled, Expectation Suites created, and Checkpoints can be configured.
 The `utils.py` file contains the imports and variables that are common across all Datasources.
 The following fields show an example configuration in the `utils.py` file, where